 What has changed: Pass and No-Pass classes.

-With the changing circumstances of the Spring 2020 semester and the uncertainty surrounding Fall 2020, many schools decided to grade these semesters as simply Pass and No-Pass.
+With the changing circumstances of the Spring 2020 semester and the uncertainty surrounding Fall 2020, things changed.
+Many schools decided to grade these semesters as simply Pass and No-Pass.
 This means the A-F points won’t weigh into your overall GPA.
-This can be good, if you aren’t scoring well—or unhelpful, if you wanted the A to boost your overall GPA up.
+This can be good, if you aren’t scoring well; or unhelpful, if you wanted the A to boost your overall GPA up.
 While the circumstances are making a relatively level playing field for all students at this time, it’s important still to try your best in classes even when they are Pass/No-Pass.
-The subject material will build foundations for later classes you will receive evaluations in, and colleges (and your teachers, who will write your letters of recommendation) will want to know that you care about more than just your points, but about learning itself.
+The subject material will build foundations for later classes you will receive evaluations in.
+Additionally, colleges (and your teachers, who will write your letters of recommendation) will want to know that you care about more than just your points, but about learning itself.

 If you are looking to attend a top 50 college in the United States, maintaining a high GPA beginning in the 9th grade is imperative.
 The average GPA for the top 50 schools is right around 3.7 (unweighted) and all of them place a greater importance on the weighted GPA.
 Remember, the harder the classes, the more they believe you can succeed at the next level.
 As you move up the list of top 50 colleges in the US, you’ll see that the GPA requirements become higher and higher.
 If you’re focused on gaining admissions into one of these top tier schools, you may want to consider looking for a private college counselor who can get to know you early in your high school career.